CO2 Monitor (for Indoor Air Quality)

 Many industrial environments incorporate storage facilities that use 100% CO2 gas for industrial processes and dry ice for cold storage.
 Employees in such facilities require continuous personal CO2 monitoring for protection from high levels of CO2 exposure.
 A industrial continuous CO2 monitor in this case with industrial specification is required.

 Incubators are used to grow and store biological samples, requiring a constant CO2 level of about 5%.
 Typically used by life science laboratories and research and development institutions.
 CO2 analyzer requirements include a CO2 measurement range from 0 to 100%, 0.01% resolution, and a built-in pump with small probe.
 See FD-600-CO2 (but with a smaller 4-inch probe for easy gas sampling).

-Can CO2 Monitors Be Used in a Car?
+Can a CO2 Monitor Be Used in a Car?

-What Is the Difference Between a Carbon Monoxide and Carbon Dioxide Detector?
+What Is the Difference Between a Carbon Monoxide and Carbon Dioxide Monitor?